Integrated Facilities Management (IFM) and Aggregated Facilities Management (AFM) Grant

 Members on the FMIC

-To advance the FM industry from a labour intensive industry to a productive one using data analytics, predictive maintenance and smart solutions.
+To advance the FM industry towards Integrated and Aggregated FM, from a labour-intensive industry to a productive one using data analytics, predictive maintenance and smart solutions.

 Proposed Recommendations of the FMIC

-- Develop a DfM appraisal scheme to assess building designs’ degree of maintainability based on labour efficiency and cost effectiveness of maintenance regimes
+- Develop a DfM appraisal system to assess building designs’ level of maintainability through the lens of labour efficiency and cost effectiveness of maintenance regimes.

 |Smart FM – Enhance maintenance capabilities through smart FM to raise productivity, improve quality and reduce FM man-hours

-- Develop a smart FM framework, conceptualising various tiers of tech sophistication that FM companies can aspire to achieve, and different levels of smart FM deployment for buildings
+- Develop a smart FM framework, conceptualising various tiers of tech sophistication that FM Companies (FMCs) can aspire to achieve, and different levels of smart FM deployment for buildings.

-- Develop a skills framework for the FM workforce to provide better guidance on career progression and training opportunities
+- Develop a Skills Framework to provide better guidance for the FM professionals on career progression and training opportunities.